 - The rising popularity of new frameworks and approaches such as Lean IT, Agile, and DevOps emphasize self-organizing teams & collaboration over the process.

-- Service Management tools have moved into the cloud with an ever increasing number of SaaS tools for IT Process Management
+- Service Management tools have moved into the cloud with an ever-increasing number of SaaS tools for IT Process Management.

-- A significant decline in the attendance of IT Service Management events, conferences and Local Interest Groups (evidenced from our position as a conference sponsor and attendee)
+- A significant decline in the attendance of IT Service Management events, conferences, and Local Interest Groups (evidenced from our position as a conference sponsor and attendee)

 In a single word – NO!

-Process design more important than ever
+Process design is more critical than ever.

-Never before has process design been more important, and if you think process is irrelevant then consider the following:
+Never before has process design been more important, and if you think process is irrelevant, then consider the following: